Soho Square: Residents

 In 1862 the charity House of St Barnabas moved around the corner from Rose Street to its present base at 1 Greek Street (all other buildings fronting the square have Soho Square addresses).

-Wilfrid Voynich had his antiquarian bookshop at № 1 from 1902.
+Wilfrid Voynich had his antiquarian bookshop at No. 1 from 1902.

-№ 22 became home to British Movietone and Kay (West End) Film Laboratories, having been re-built to its current form between 1913 and 1914.
+No. 22 became home to British Movietone and Kay (West End) Film Laboratories, having been re-built to its current form between 1913 and 1914.

-Publisher Rupert Hart-Davis lived at № 36 from about 1947.
+Publisher Rupert Hart-Davis lived at No. 36 from about 1947.

-From 1956 to 1961, № 16 was headquarters of VistaScreen.
+From 1956 to 1961, No. 16 was headquarters of VistaScreen.

 The composer Benjamin Frankel lived at 17 Soho Square between 1953 and 1957, where he often hosted a circle of artists including the poet Cecil Day Lewis, film director Anthony Asquith, and the writer Leonard Woolf.

-From 1967 to 1968, TVC Animation Studio leased floors at № 20 for the production of The Beatles - Yellow Submarine animated feature film.
+From 1967 to 1968, TVC Animation Studio leased floors at No. 20 for the production of The Beatles – Yellow Submarine animated feature film.

 From 1955 to 1993, 13 Soho Square was the home and headquarters of animator Richard Williams.

 Present day

 Soho Square is home to several media organisations, including the British Board of Film Classification, 20th Century Fox, Bare Escentuals, Deluxe Entertainment Services Group, Dolby Europe Ltd, Fin London, Paul McCartney's MPL Communications, Tiger Aspect Productions, Wasserman Media Group and See Tickets.
 Past businesses include Sony Music; the linked record label Sony Soho Square is renamed S2 Records.

-The Football Association was headquartered at № 25 from October 2000 until 2009.
+The Football Association was headquartered at No. 25 from October 2000 until 2009.

 On the east side the Roman Catholic parish church is partially on the site of Carlisle House with catacombs that spread deep under the square and further.

 Six approach ways to the square exist: